My Thyroid Relief

 • Irritability or anxiety.

-• Heat sensitivity, increased perspiration, or hot flashes.
+• Sensitivity to heat, increased perspiration, or hot flashes.

-• Weight loss, even though you’re eating well (you may also have an increased appetite).
+• Weight loss, despite eating well (you may also experience an increased appetite).

 • Reduced libido.